sofascore/purgatory/README.md

   and their associated routes.

 - **Flexible Configuration**:
-    - Primary configuration is through the PHP attribute, `#[PurgeOn]`, allowing you to directly annotate entity classes with cache purge rules.
+    - Primary configuration is done through the `#[PurgeOn]` attribute, allowing you to annotate controller actions with cache purge rules based on entities used in the response.
     - Supports YAML configuration for flexibility depending on your project's requirements.

 - **Built-in Purger Support**: Comes with built-in support for **Symfony HTTP Cache** and a basic **Varnish**